 Next up, the rope is labeled and arranged into boxes and onto pallets, and then our freight company picks it up in a truck.
 It is loaded into a shipping container, and then onto a cargo ship that carries a boatload of shipping containers.
 When we began, we filled one 20' container and now we generally fill a 40' container with 20 pallets.

-When it lands in the USA port, the shipment is delivered to our fulfillment company in Kentucky, where it is organized and stored.
-From there, we receive your orders and the rope makes it's way to you, to be turned into something beautiful.
+When it lands in the USA port, the shipment is delivered by truck to our office in Portland where it is organized and stored.
+From there, we receive your orders, and our one woman shipping department packs and ships your orders so the rope can make it's way to you, to be turned into something beautiful.

 We hope you have enjoyed learning about where our materials come from, we always love seeing what you make with them.
 Don't forget to tag us in all your photos on Instagram, @modernmacrame